 -Playwriting Resume (any legible format)

 Please note clearly which productions listed on your resume (if any) meet the criteria for being "fully produced by a professional theater."
 Professional productions are defined as full-length productions—running at least 45 minutes in performance—for which the author and primary artists (actors, directors, and creative collaborators) were reasonably compensated and that received at least three public performances each.
 Ten-minute or one-act plays and university, college, secondary school, amateur, and Equity showcase/waiver productions are not considered full professional productions.
-Productions that open after November 17, 2022 do not count.
+Productions that open after the application deadline do not count.

 -1 page Artistic Statement and Goals